abraara/crudy/Readme.md

 #  REST API
 In the next few classes your going to be learning how to use ES Modules in the browser to create a simple CRUD (create, read, update, delete) application.
 We will using an REST API to do this.

+## Adding node_modules to the Window Path or MAC path.....